suchanadatta/MIRA-LLM-Assisted-Benchmark/README.md

 #### LLM-assisted Topic Curation
 - We used `gpt-5-mini` to generate `description` and `narration` of each of the topic.
-- For each topic, we provide LLM with top-scored 20 abstracts  (via GESIS search system) to generate the corresponding description and narration.
+- For each topic, we provide LLM with top-scored 20 abstracts (obtained from GESIS search system) to generate the corresponding [description and narration](models/generate_query_narration.py).
 - We used the following prompts.
  <pre>
 	|----------------------------------------------------------------------------------------------|